optuna/optuna/docs/source/faq.rst

 Please see :ref:`rdb` for more details.

-How to change logging levels of Optuna?
+How to suppress log messages of Optuna?
 ---------------------------------------

 By default, Optuna shows log messages at the ``optuna.logging.INFO`` level.